 It concluded that the caretaker and employer were jointly liable and order them to pay the worker more than $300,000 in damages.

-Takeaway: training your people regularly around your bullying and harassment policies is no longer best practice, it’s essential.
+Training your people regularly around your bullying and harassment policies is no longer best practice, it’s essential.
 Training is one of the only ways you can ensure that all your people understand clearly what you will and will not tolerate as an organization, and it’s your best line of defence should a work-related incident occur

 3. Qantas acted harshly sacking attendant over a theft

-The FWC has ruled that Qantas acted harshly when it sacked a 50-year old flight attendant for stealing alcohol from a plane.
+FWC has ruled that Qantas acted harshly when it sacked a 50-year old flight attendant for stealing alcohol from a plane.